‘Hidden Away,’ ‘Hammamet,’ ‘Bad Tales’ Lead Italy’s David di Donatello Noms

 Interestingly, “Hidden Away,” which scooped 15 nominations, and “Bad Tales,” which tallied 13 noms, both star actor Elio Germano.
 Germano also stars in another film in the Davids race, Netflix Italian Original “The Incredible Story of Rose Island,” which scooped 11 nominations, including one for Matteo Rovere, its producer.

-The acting category sees Sophia Loren among nominees for Netflix Italian Original “The Life Ahead,” which is also nominated in the best original song category, for “Io Sì (Seen)” written by Diane Warren and co-written and performed by Laura Pausini.
+The acting category sees Sophia Loren among nominees for Netflix Italian Original “The Life Ahead,” which is also nominated in the original song category, for “Io Sì” (Seen), written by Diane Warren, and co-written and performed by Laura Pausini.
 “Io Sì” (Seen) also has an Oscar nom.